MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. Searh for and select **Operations**, you may need to scroll down, then press **Select**.
 Notice the assignment table has been updated to reflect 1 group assigned.

 1. On the Assignments tab, select **+ Add role**.
 This displays the available Directory roles.
 Scroll down to view the various built-in roles.
 View the various roles, but don’t assign any.
-Close out of this window by select the **X** on the top right-hand corner of the page.
+Close out of this window by select the **X** at the top right-hand corner of the page.

 1. From the bottom of the page, select the **Review + create** button and then **Create**.

-1. Verify the user appears on the user list (names are listed in alphabetical order). **Note:** You may need to use the **Refresh icon** in the command bar at the top of the page.
+1. Verify the user appears in the user list (names are listed in alphabetical order). **Note:** You may need to use the **Refresh icon** in the command bar at the top of the page.

 1. From the user list, select the user you created, **Sara Perez**.
 The profile page opens.